Learn how our essential services will continue to operate as we respond 'Together against COVID-19'.

 Also visit the CSNSW Museum for information about the history of corrections in NSW.

-The American War of Independence, which ended in 1783, forced Britain to find ways of dealing with criminals other than transporting them to the United States.
+The loss of its American colonies in 1783 forced Britain to find ways of dealing with criminals other than transporting them to the United States.

 The government's instructions to the first governor of the new penal colony, Captain Arthur Phillip RN, were few and scrappy.